M4GNV5/PointerScript/README.md

 //n will be read from stdin

-//import printf for output and scanf for input import "printf", "scanf" from "libc.so.6";
+//import printf for output and scanf for input import printf, scanf from "libc.so.6";

 //read fibonacci count from stdin var count = 0;